jaydipmk/omniauth-with-multiple-provider/README.md

 - Users can authenticate through facebook account. for that used [facebook omniauth gem](https://github.com/mkdynamic/omniauth-facebook)

 ## LinkedIn Omniauth
-- Users can authenticate through linkein account. for that used [linkein omniauth gem](https://github.com/decioferreira/omniauth-linkedin-oauth2)
+- Users can authenticate through linkedin account. for that used [linkedin omniauth gem](https://github.com/decioferreira/omniauth-linkedin-oauth2)

 >**Same as above we can also implement the sign in with github or any other social platform.**